Table of Contents

 Here is one with the focal reducer in place:

 This is essentially just as good!
 These results are very impressive, given the same on my old Antares focal reducer (I tried the Celestron one as well with almost identical performance to the Antares), which was plagued with problem gradients.
-Here is a flat with that old reducer in place, showing how bad these gradients can be:
+Here is a flat with that old reducer in place, showing how bad these gradients can be (edit: these claims should be taken with a grain of salt, as the Nikon data tampering issue may also be involved here because of the higher vignetting of the Antares reducer- see that article for more information on this phenomenon):

 Terrible!
 Clearly the Starizona outperforms in this category, exceptionally well.